Marty Natalegawa

-Raden Mohammad Marty Muliana Natalegawa (born 22 March 1963 in Bandung, West Java), is an Indonesian diplomat and was the Minister for Foreign Affairs in the Second United Indonesia Cabinet.
+Mohammad Marty Muliana Natalegawa (born 22 March 1963) is an Indonesian diplomat and was the Minister for Foreign Affairs in the Second United Indonesia Cabinet.
 He served as Indonesia's Permanent Representative to the United Nations from 5 September 2007 until his latest appointment and has also served as the Indonesian Ambassador to the United Kingdom and as a spokesman for the Ministry of Foreign Affairs of the Republic of Indonesia.